Pressure 4-5: Band history

 Unfortunately, the band's success was short-lived after the promotion of two singles, "Beat The World," with a music video directed by Marc Webb, and "Melt Me Down."
 The former performed quite well on modern rock mainstays such as MTV2 during 2001, and Pressure 4-5 started working on new material the following year with new blue graphics draping their website.
 By spring, their headlining spot on the MTV2 Presents Tour with Apex Theory and Lostprophets also allowed the band to preview their new music to audiences.
 Further exposure was gained through radio shows with the likes of Blink-182 and 311.
 After finishing up touring in December, Pressure 4-5 was scheduled to enter the studio to record some new songs in January 2003; however, Tom Schmidt and Lyle McKeany quit.
 Schmidt wanted to return to Santa Barbara so he could enroll for a cooking school in the Tuscany area.
 The band would later be dropped from their record label.
 A few demos made with replacement musicians were recorded but never released, and Pressure 4-5 eventually disbanded in July 2003.

-The breakup was confirmed on the band's website by guitarist Mark Berry, he wrote: "I know there have been a lot of rumors flying around this message board for the last few months.
+The breakup was confirmed on the band's website by guitarist Mark Barry, he wrote: "I know there have been a lot of rumors flying around this message board for the last few months.
 Unfortunately about 90% of them are true, and Pressure 4-5 is no more.
 After our last show here in Santa Barbara, Adam decided to call it quits to pursue other goals, and the rest of us have decided to do the same.
 I personally want everyone to know how much I appreciate all the support over the last five years."

 Joe Schmidt later joined Primal Tribe with former Implant frontman Ben Ofstead and bassist Rob Cantrell.
 Vocalist Adam Rich recently served as principal of Will C. Wood High School in Vacaville, California from 2016 to 2022.

-In 2013, bassist Lyle McKeany explained on his personal website how the band's contract with Dreamworks and EMI had put the band over a million dollars in debt, and recalled the moment when band management informed them they'd have to sell over a million albums to recoup that money.
+In 2013, bassist Lyle McKeany explained on his personal website how the band's contract with DreamWorks and EMI had put the band over a million dollars in debt, and recalled the moment when band management informed them they'd have to sell over a million albums to recoup that money.